NumericalMax/Dashboard/README.md

 2. Pandas
 3. mysql.connector (differs if you want to use e.g. SQL Server)

+SQL Database in which your data are stored.

 ## TODO:
 In the file main.py you have to adjust all parts which are signed by a TODO to your needs.